IBM/ibm-spectrum-scale-install-infra/docs/README.REMOTEMOUNT.md

 Troubleshooting
 ------------------------

-- If you get **401 - Unauthorized** -  Check that your user is working with a Curl, and that is have the correct Role.
+- If you get **401 - Unauthorized** -  Check that your user is working with a Curl, and that the user have the correct Role/Permission.

   ``-k`` will use insecure.